 You might not have been willing to consider a Chapter 7 bankruptcy filing until now, but much of the stigma surrounding bankruptcy is baseless.
 To learn the ins and outs of your decision, you’ll find valuable information on our bankruptcy website.
-You may also speak with an attorney at our law offices in Dallas to discuss the options you have for your financial future.
+So what are the grounds for filing Chapter 7 bankruptcy?

 Qualifying for Chapter 7 Bankruptcy Filing